 I spent three months in French Polynesia, as part of a six-month backpacking trip across the South Pacific Islands – with 5 days in Hiva Oa.
+In 2020, I returned for a quick second visit before hopping to neighboring Ua Pou.
 This travel guide to Hiva Oa was written based on my experiences and is meant to help you make the most of this destination.
 The Hiva Oa Travel Guide is geared towards independent travelers, but any visitor will find it useful.

 Why Should You Visit Hiva Oa?

 Together with Nuku Hiva, Hiva Oa is one of the archipelago’s islands that is ‘easy’ to explore.
 It would be a shame to pass on an opportunity to visit Hiva Oa, a dream that many Tahitians share.
 If you appreciate nature, history and the feeling of being remote – you will love Hiva Oa.
 The island offers incredibly diverse scenery, often resembling a tropical version of Europe in some parts.
 Hiking, riding on horseback, visiting tiny hamlets and discovering mysterious archaeological sites – are the top things to do around here.
 On top of that, enjoy the warm hospitality of the islanders, living life in the sweetest and simplest way.